This article explains the concept of the Jung Personality Types, developed by Carl Jung in a practical way.

 Why use Personality Tests?

 More and more companies conduct personality tests as part of their selection process.
-The idea is that personality tests are be able to validate a potential employee’s true character.
+The idea is that personality tests are able to validate a potential employee’s true character.
 After all, during a standard interview procedure, a potential employee may present him/ herself in a more positive light and hide any negative characteristics.
 A personality test can assess whether someone is truly suitable for the job and whether they’re a good fit for the company as a whole.
 A good match can reduce employee turnover and increase productivity.

 Jung Personality Types theory

 Jung first introduced his personality theory in his book ‘Psychological Types’.
 He used four psychological functions: thinking and feeling (rational functions) and sensation and intuition (irrational functions).
-In addition, he differentiates between to fundamental life attitudes: introversion and extraversion.
+In addition, he differentiates between two fundamental life attitudes: introversion and extraversion.
 According to Carl Jung, every person has a dominant life attitude and a primary function that characterises him/her as a certain personality type.

 By combining the different life attitudes and functions, you end up with the 8 Jung Personality Types: